 If you’re hoping for some alone time on your island holiday, you’re in luck!
 Most family-friendly island resorts totally understand the attraction of an island holiday for parents, and subscribe to the theory that if the kids are happy the parents are happy!
 Many offer exceptional, and reasonably priced, in-room babysitting services and one-on-one baby nannies … as well as kids’ clubs with crèches and special facilities and activities for bubs.

 4. Lazy days for little ones

 Not so long ago, mums were routinely instructed to let their babies have daily ‘sun kicks’ – nudie sunbathing for a short period each day – to promote good infant health.
-Of course, we’re all more safety-conscious now when it comes to the sun, but a little bit of sun really is good for everyone, and where better than a tropical an island for tiny tots to get their kit off?
-It goes without saying that liberal sunscreen and hats are a must before frolicking in the sun or splashing in the water, and on the upside, there’s nothing quite like the ambience, gentle seabreezes, warm weather and laidback lifestyle of an island to induce feelings of contentment and sleepiness!
+Of course, we’re all more safety-conscious now when it comes to the sun, but a little bit of sun really is good for everyone, and where better than a tropical island for tiny tots to get their kit off?
+It goes without saying that liberal sunscreen and hats are a must before frolicking in the sun or splashing in the water.
+On the upside, there’s nothing quite like the ambience, gentle sea breezes, warm weather and laidback lifestyle of an island to induce feelings of contentment and sleepiness!
 And if mum and dad are relaxed and chilled, generally baby will be too!

 4. Making it magical for the big people

 Day spa treatments, a round of golf, swimming, snorkelling, kayaking, cocktails at sunset … enticing and attainable with a baby in tow, even if it means rostering grown-up activities and taking turns grabbing ‘me time’.
 Book in a babysitter and enjoy an hour or so each day, together!

 And with more and more families embracing multi-generational holidays, bringing nan, pop, siblings, friends and other cohorts along on your holiday guarantees babysitters on tap and promises loads of fun for all!